yu-jianghao/yu-jianghao.github.io/_pages/about.md

 <span style="color:red">What's New</span>
 ======
 * <span style="color:red">New!!</span> Received a Amazon Faculty Research Award.
+Thanks Amazon!
 * <span style="color:red">New!!</span> Received a Microsoft-Mila collaboration grant on "Towards Combining Statistical Relational Learning and Graph Neural Networks for Reasoning".
+Thanks Microsoft!
 * <span style="color:red">New!!</span> Received a Collaborative Research and Development Grant on "Intelligent Design through Graph Generation with Deep Generative Models and Reinforcement Learning" from National Research Council Canada (NRC).
 Thanks NRC!
-* I am teaching a new course [Deep Learning and Applications](https://deepgraphlearning.github.io/coursewebsite/) this semester!
+* <span style="color:red">New!!</span> I am teaching a new course [Deep Learning and Applications](https://deepgraphlearning.github.io/coursewebsite/) this semester!
 * <span style="color:red">New!!</span> Two papers on graph representation learning for drug discovery are accepted to ICLR'2020!!
 * <span style="color:red">New!!</span> We released the [codes](https://github.com/DeepGraphLearning/pLogicNet) of the pLogicNet model in our NeurIPS'19 paper "Probabilistic Logic Neural Networks for Reasoning"
 * <span style="color:red">New!!</span> We just released our GraphVite system, which is super effecient and only takes one minute to learn the node embeddings of a graph with one million nodes.
 It now supports three different tasks including node embeddings, knowledge graph embeddings, and graph&high-dimensional data visualization.
 For more information, check this [link](https://graphvite.io/)